gerryw1389/gerryw1389.github.io/_posts/2017-07-23-quickcliq-config.md

 3. I use QuickCliq for two main things:

    - Application launcher for installed and portable programs on my Google Drive
-   - Script launcher => I place various batch files in my google drive and then use QuickCliq to run them, works really well for &#8220;on demand&#8221; backups, one offs, [AutoHotKey](https://automationadmin.com/2017/07/autohotkey/), starting processes as admin, and basically any other reason you would run a script 🙂
+   - Script launcher => I place various batch files in my google drive and then use QuickCliq to run them, works really well for on-demand backups, one offs, [AutoHotKey](https://automationadmin.com/2017/07/autohotkey/), starting processes as admin, and basically any other reason you would run a script 🙂

 4. Examples:

-   - Launch Powershell as admin => ps.bat:
+   - Launch Powershell as admin => `ps.bat`:

    ```powershell
    @echo off
    powershell.exe start-process powershell -verb runas
    ```

-   - Launch Powershell ISE as admin => ise.bat:
+   - Launch Powershell ISE as admin => `ise.bat`:

    ```powershell
    @echo off